Gonzalo2408/CardiacOCT-project/code/dataset-conversion/README.md

 In this folder, the original dataset is converted into 2D slices for the 2D training.
 The preprocessing steps (resampling + circular mask) are performed in these files, for both DICOMs and segmentations files.

-There is a further script to perform the dataset conversion for the lipid training (i.e all labels that are not lipid are considered background and lipid is the foreground)
+There is a further script to perform the dataset conversion for the lipid training (i.e all labels that are not lipid are considered background and lipid is the foreground).

 ![Figure 1.
 Preprocessing framework for the 2D slices](/assets/2d_dataset_conversion.png)